Think you don’t need a digital detox? If the next few sentences sound familiar, then you might just need to unplug.

 You go to turn it off, but think, “Hmm.
 What’s the weather going to be like today?”

 And just like that, you’ve lost 15 minutes first thing in the morning, checking your phone for the latest news updates, Facebook posts, Instagram shots and email messages.
 And that’s just you.
 If you have children, they’re likely doing the same thing.
-According to the Campaign for a Commercial-Free Childhood, children ages 8 to 18 spend seven hours a day in front of screens thanks to all the new technology they’re surrounded by.
-That’s an increase of 2 1/2 hours from 10 years ago.
+According to a recent study published by the American Medical Association, daily screen time for kids aged 3 to 18 increased by more than an hour and twenty minutes during the Covid-19 pandemic.

 Why not try a digital detox for a few days?
-Every year, the first week of May is known as Screen-Free Week, an initiative dedicated to showing families how much fun they can have while being unplugged.
-But really, you can unplug anytime.
 To help you unplug, we enlisted the help of Jess Davis at Folk Rebellion, a site devoted to helping folks detach from their screens and get back to IRL.

 Digital Detox 101